 After using a search engine, you can comb through an endless list of websites naming local solar installers.
 But there are other reputable resources, too.
 SolarReviews offers valuable tools.
 They also provide you with a list of credible solar companies in your state.

 Have you heard of Rhythm?
 We provide Texans with another option for their energy provider.
 We specialize in renewable energy and want to help you make the most of your solar investment.

-After your solar panel installation, you can participate in our Rooftop Solar Buyback Program.
+After your solar panel installation, you can participate in our solar buyback plan.
 This program pays you for unused solar energy generated by your system!
 It's an incredible way to take advantage of your new investment of going solar!